 Congress plays a critical role in all aspects of community economic development, providing funding for numerous important programs, enacting the laws which regulate housing and financial markets, enforcing fair housing and civil rights laws, and generating and using these levers to shape and drive community economic development efforts.
 Prosperity Indiana sees our state’s congressional representatives as essential partners in advancing innovative, effective policies to support Hoosiers from every economic background and sustainable development in communities of every size.

-In 2017, Prosperity Indiana has identified the following three federal priorities as the most significant to supporting our members’ efforts.
+Prosperity Indiana has identified the following three federal priorities as the most significant to supporting our members’ efforts.

 2. ENSURE TAX REFORM APPROACHES SUPPORT ECONOMIC OPPORTUNITY FOR ALL

 Prosperity Indiana believes Congress must enact equitable tax reform, providing sufficient incentives to help low-income people and communities with few financial resources achieve economic stability.
 We urge action to protect the Low Income Housing Tax Credit, New Markets Tax Credit, Private Activity Bonds, Child Tax Credit, and Mortgage Interest Deduction.
 Additionally, we urge Congress to ensure that any tax cuts are not offset by slashing critical social safety net programs that would destabilize our communities.